rhyolight/numenta-web/packages/numenta.com/pages/press/2018/10/15/numenta-introduces-breakthrough-theory-for-intelligence-and-cortical-computation.md

 org: Press Release
 tags: numenta brain theory frameowrk for intelligence
 image: ../images/Jeff-and-Subutai.png
-title: "Numenta Introduces a Breakthrough Theory for Intelligence and Cortical Computation"
+title: "Numenta Introduces Breakthrough Theory for Intelligence and Cortical Computation"
-header: "Numenta Introduces a Breakthrough Theory for Intelligence and Cortical Computation"
+header: "Numenta Introduces Breakthrough Theory for Intelligence and Cortical Computation"
+subtitle: "'The Thousand Brains Theory of Intelligence' offers significant implications for the fields of neuroscience and artificial intelligence"
 keywords: "Numenta framework for intelligence and cortical computation"
 type: post

 ---
-"The Thousand Brains Theory of Intelligence" offers significant implications for the fields of neuroscience and artificial intelligence.

 ## Media Alert